Solar inverter: Grid tied solar inverters

 that of the grid.
 Solar grid-tie inverters are designed to quickly disconnect from the grid if the utility grid goes down.
 In the United States, for example, this is an NEC requirement that ensures that in the event of a blackout, the grid tie inverter will shut down to prevent the energy it produces from harming any line workers who are sent to fix the power grid.

 Grid-tie inverters that are available on the market today use a number of different technologies.
 The inverters may use the newer high-frequency transformers, conventional low-frequency transformers, or no transformer.
 Instead of converting direct current directly to 120 or 240 volts AC, high-frequency transformers employ a computerized multi-step process that involves converting the power to high-frequency AC and then back to DC and then to the final AC output voltage.

 Historically, there have been concerns about having transformerless electrical systems feed into the public utility grid.
 The concerns stem from the fact that there is a lack of galvanic isolation between the DC and AC circuits, which could allow the passage of dangerous DC faults to the AC side.
 Since 2005, the NFPA's NEC allows transformer-less (or non-galvanically isolated) inverters.
-The VDE 0126-1-1 and IEC 6210 also have been amended to allow and define the safety mechanisms needed for such systems.
+The VDE 0126-1-1 and IEC 6210 have also been amended to allow and define the safety mechanisms needed for such systems.
 Primarily, residual or ground current detection is used to detect possible fault conditions.
-Also isolation tests are performed to ensure DC to AC separation.
+Also, isolation tests are performed to ensure DC to AC separation.

 Many solar inverters are designed to be connected to a utility grid, and will not operate when they do not detect the presence of the grid.
 They contain special circuitry to precisely match the voltage, frequency and phase of the grid.
-When a grid is not detected, grid-tie inverters will not produce power to avoid islanding which can cause safety issues.
+When a grid is not detected, grid-tie inverters will not produce power to avoid islanding, which can cause safety issues.
+In addition, advanced solar inverters now have online diagnostics that can be used to detect damaged photovoltaic modules.